University Hospital's Women Urologists are Leaders in Their Field

 “Mentorship is fundamental for women surgeons in training,” notes Dr. Bukavina.
 “Trainees at UH are all encouraged and supported to participate in Society of Women in Urology programs and other professional societies.
 Our residency program has historically been very diverse and now nearly 50 percent of our recruits are female."

-Dr. Jaeger, who specializes in BPH treatment, has created an endourology hub for east Cleveland at UH Richmond Medical Center.
+Dr. Jaeger, who specializes in BPH treatment, has created an endourology hub for east Cleveland.
 It has allowed her to grow professionally as a leader and build something from the ground up to ensure better patient access and care.

-“UH Richmond Medical Center has an efficient operating room model,” Dr. Jaeger says.
-“We are also able to accommodate patients locally, which reduces patient stress and makes treatment really convenient to where patients live and work.”
+Dr. Jaeger says “We are also able to accommodate patients locally, which reduces patient stress and makes treatment really convenient to where patients live and work.”

 Other female leaders in the Urology Institute are leading their areas of expertise as well.
 Britt Conroy, MD, PhD, JD, Director of Clinical Research at the UH Urology Institute, is helping to build an infrastructure to support urologic clinical research as well as using artificial intelligence (AI) and data analytics to improve patient care.